-This mindset is developed from hearing how “easy it is to make money on the Internet” by scaly online entrepreneurs whose sole aim it is to line their own wallets by the profits of gullible opportunity seekers.
+This mindset is developed from hearing how “easy it is to make money on the Internet” by scaly online entrepreneurs whose sole aim is to line their wallets with the profits of gullible opportunity seekers.

 The reality is that no real estate agent just closes sales… and no website just gets traffic.
 Both need to be marketed.
-From a real estate investor point of view, Inman reports that physical brick and mortar walk-ins now account for less leads than websites.
-Now, you should know that in their findings, a dismal 3% leads were generated via walk-ins, and 4% via online methods.
+From a real estate investor point of view, Inman reports that physical brick-and-mortar walk-ins now account for fewer leads than websites.
+Now, you should know that in their findings, a dismal 3% of leads were generated via walk-ins and 4% via online methods.

-But what you need to understand about this finding is that the numbers for online lead generation are so low because although most real estate investors agree that a website is essential to their business, they don’t fully realize what an online presence entails, nor how to generate leads online.
+But what you need to understand about this finding is that the numbers for online lead generation are so low.
+Although most real estate investors agree that a website is essential to their business, they don’t fully realize what an online presence entails, nor how to generate leads online.

 For the sake of clarity: if real estate investors knew how to market their website, their website would generate a lot more leads than the 4% they currently are.